risk-first/website/menagerie/Map-And-Territory-Risk.md

 ### Picking Fights

 It feels like there's no way back from that.
-All of life might well be a big **Map and Territory** illusion.
+All of life might well be a big [Map and Territory]() illusion.
 But let's analyse just a bit:
- - At each layer of the onion, the objectives changed.
+ - At each layer, the objectives changed.
 But, they impacted on the objectives of the layer below.
  - Therefore, it seems like the more layers you have, the less likely it is that your objectives become inconsistent between the lower and higher levels.
  - On a new project, it seems like a good idea to model this stuff:  does the objective of the work you're about to undertake "align" with the objectives at a higher level?

-Introduce Rapid Development example here? how to pick projects how to spot vanity projects how to spot where the Goal In Mind is hopelessly ill-thought-through. following the rules more important than getting things done.
+Trying to spot [Map and Territory Risk]() ahead-of-time in this manner seems like a useful way of trying to avoid [Vanity Projects](Agency-Risk#pet-project), and, if you get it right, allows you to see which [Goals]() in the organisation are fragile and likely to change.
+However, usually, if you are working in a team, you have limited agency to decide which projects you feel are valuable.

-Head in the sand
+This comes down to a personal decision: do you want to spend time working on projects that you know are going in the bin?
+Some developers have the attitude that, so long as they get paid, it doesn't matter.
+Others are also in it for the satisfaction of the work itself, so this ends up being a personal call.
+(This theme will be developed further in [Staging and Classifying](Staging-and-Classifying).)

 ## Inadequate Equilibria

-So far, we've considered what happens when a team _has been told_ to optimise around a particular objective.
-But it's not a great stretch from here to a point where people are optimising the metric at the expense of doing what they know is best for the project.
-Or, optimising a metric for personal gain because that metric is more visible than other (perhaps more important) qualities.
-This is [Agency Risk](Agency-Risk) which we'll look at in the next section.
+So far, we've considered what happens to individuals, teams and organisations when told to optimise around a particular objective.
+Sometime

 **Inadequate Equilibria** is a book by Eleizer Yudkovsky, who looks at how **Map and Territory Risk** can break not just departments, but entire societal systems.
 Here is one example involving _academics_ and _grantmakers_ in academia: